On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Preliminaries: from polynomially integrable to -angular billiards

 Now it remains to show that if $\partial\Omega$ contains geodesic segments, then their ambient geodesics are admissible with respect to the pencil $\mcc$, see Definition \ref{adm}.
 As it is shown below, this is implied by the following proposition.

-\begin{proposition} Let $B$ be a symmetric real $3\times3$-matrix.
-Let $\mathcal C$ denote the corresponding pencil of confocal conics in $\Sigma$ from Definition \ref{pencil}.
-The corresponding admissible geodesics in $\Sigma$ from Definition \ref{adm} are exactly those geodesics $\hat l$, for which the symmetry of the surface $\Sigma$ with respect to $\hat l$ leaves the pencil $\mathcal C$ invariant: the symmetry permutes confocal conics.
-Or equivalently, the geodesics $\hat l$ for which the $\ii$-angular symmetry with center $\hat l^*$ $\Sigma$-dual to $\hat l$ leaves the $\Sigma$-dual pseudo-Euclidean pencil $\mcc^*$ invariant. \end{proposition}
+\begin{proposition} Let $B$ be a real symmetric $3\times3$-matrix as in Definition \ref{pencil}.
+Let $\mathcal C$ denote the corresponding pencil (\ref{confb}) of confocal conics in $\Sigma$.
+The corresponding admissible geodesics in $\Sigma$ from Definition \ref{adm} are exactly those geodesics $\widehat l$, for which the symmetry of the surface $\Sigma$ with respect to $\widehat l$ leaves the pencil $\mathcal C$ invariant: the symmetry permutes confocal conics.
+Or equivalently, the geodesics $\widehat l$ for which the $\ii$-angular symmetry with center $\widehat l^*$ $\Sigma$-dual to $\widehat l$ leaves the $\Sigma$-dual pseudo-Euclidean pencil $\mcc^*$ invariant. \end{proposition}

-\begin{remark} We will be using only the second statement of Proposition \ref{pis} characterizing admissible geodesics $\hat l$ in terms of $\ii$-angular symmetry with center $\hat l^*$ of the pencil $\mcc^*$.
+\begin{remark} We will be using only the second statement of Proposition \ref{pis} characterizing admissible geodesics $\widehat l$ in terms of $\ii$-angular symmetry with center $\widehat l^*$ of the pencil $\mcc^*$.
 Their characterization in terms of symmetry of the pencil $\mcc$ will be proved just for completeness of presentation. \end{remark}

-\begin{proof} Let us first prove that for every given geodesic $\hat l\subset\Sigma$ the two statements of the proposition are indeed equivalent.
+\begin{proof} {\bf of Proposition \ref{pis}.} Let us first prove that for every given geodesic $\widehat l\subset\Sigma$ the two statements of the proposition are indeed equivalent.
 As it is shown below, this is implied by the following proposition.

-\begin{proposition} Consider the action of the symmetry with respect to a given geodesic $\hat l\subset\Sigma$ on the space of all the geodesics in $\Sigma$.
-The $\Sigma$-duality conjugates this action to the $\ii$-angular symmetry with center $\hat l^*$. \end{proposition}
+\begin{proposition} Consider the action of the symmetry with respect to a given geodesic $\widehat l\subset\Sigma$ on the space of all the geodesics in $\Sigma$.
+The $\Sigma$-duality conjugates this action to the $\ii$-angular symmetry with center $\widehat l^*$. \end{proposition}